uf-mil/mil/docs/development/contributing.md

 **Ubuntu**
 * Fetch the latest changes from upstream (this just caches them locally, not changing any of your code) `git fetch upstream`
-* Backup your current branch incase anything goes wrong during the rebase `git checkout -b <branchname>-backup` then go back to your original branch `git checkout <branchname>`
+* Backup your current branch in case anything goes wrong during the rebase `git checkout -b <branchname>-backup` then go back to your original branch `git checkout <branchname>`
 * Rebase your changes to the latest master branch `git rebase -i upstream/master`
 * This will open up your text editor with a list of the commits that will be added on top of master.
 Be sure to comment out (by adding `#` before the line) any commits that are not yours
 * Save and close the text editor.
 Git will now attempt to rebase your changes on top of the master branch.
-If git detects a conflcit, it will prompt you on how to manually fix them.
+If git detects a conflict, it will prompt you on how to manually fix them.
-* Once you have gone through the whole process and git says the rebase was succesful, push your updated branch `git push upstream -f <branchname>`.
+* Once you have gone through the whole process and git says the rebase was successful, push your updated branch `git push upstream -f <branchname>`.
 Note the `-f` which you need as you have re-written history